A Theory of the NEPv Approach for Optimization On the Stiefel Manifold: The NPDo Framework

 \subsubsection{Convergence Analysis}

-We will perform a convergence analysis for Algorithm~\ref{alg:SCF4NPDo+LOCG}, considering an ideal situation that at its Line 4, $Z_{\opt}$ is computed to be an exact maximizer of \eqref{eq:LOCGsub} for simplicity.
-We point out that the seemingly ideal situation is not completely unrealistic.
-In actual computation, as we explained in Remark~\ref{rk:SCF4NPDo+LOCG}(ii), the computed $Z_{\opt}$ should be sufficiently more accurate as an approximation solution for \eqref{eq:LOCGsub} than $P^{(i)}$ as an approximation solution for the original problem \eqref{eq:main-opt} at that moment.
+We will perform a convergence analysis for Algorithm~\ref{alg:SCF4NPDo+LOCG}, assuming that at least one SCF iteration is carried out in Algorithm~\ref{alg:SCF4NPDo} when it is called to compute $Z_{\opt}$ at Line~4 of Algorithm~\ref{alg:SCF4NPDo+LOCG}.
+This assumption is rather realistic.
+In actual computation, as we explained in Remark~\ref{rk:SCF4NPDo+LOCG}(ii), the computed $Z_{\opt}$ should be sufficiently more accurate as an approximate solution for \eqref{eq:LOCGsub} than $P^{(i)}$ as an approximate solution for the original problem \eqref{eq:main-opt} at that moment.

-Before we state our main results, let us look at whether $f(P^{(i_0+1)})=f(P^{(i_0)})$ can possibly happen for some $i_0$ in Algorithm~\ref{alg:SCF4NPDo+LOCG}.
-Suppose that is case.
-Then there will be no increase in the objective value by $P^{(i_0+1)}$ at Line 5 for \eqref{eq:LOCGsub}.
-By \eqref{eq:KKT-reduced}, we conclude that, for $i=i_0$ at Line 4,